RicoJia/ricojia.github.io/_posts/2024/2024-12-1-robotics-A-Survey-On-Oil-Pipe-Robots.markdown

 \end{gather*}
 $$

-Explaining relatively low precision and recall is not easy, as ML systems are still largely "unpredictable" during run-time.
+Explaining why relatively low precision and recall happens is not easy, as ML systems are still largely "unpredictable" during run-time.
 What's worse is many customers and the court mistakenly think that ML systems should aim for perfect detection results, which is similar in the autonomous vehicle industry.
 In ML, we always compare the ML system with the "best human-level" performance.

 ## Inspection with 3D LiDAR Examples